dreamcatcher-tech/network/Inbox/2024-06-28 1519 micro refineries for metals.md

 If the refined minerals were in a pipeline, then the payment could be instantaneous - the factory buys the concentrate, then instantly receives the refined material inside of china.
 For paying in this way the factory gave the customers a discount.

 Store these in smart drawer units so they can be stockpiled in a warehouse.

+Possibly the tailings mine concept can be used so the concentrate can be purchased using crypto, and then the vaulted gold from refinement can be used to trade with or sell and provide reward tokens in a pool.
+The value gained is good value, but it makes it a stable coin that grows in value, so we make fees on the trading of the asset, which is useful for people settling books and debts etc fast, but it also allows rails for crypto payments.

+Most importantly, we give people a clean exit out of crypto, since the gold tokens can be redeemed with ID and then you get genuine gold holdings, or you can cash them out into fiat.
+The gold can be NFTed, so that we can trace it and put holds on it for regulatory purposes, but one bad spend won't poison the whole batch.